 - See a map of where timber harvests have recently taken place and learn more about the process.

-- Check our events calendar for upcoming timber harvest tours, when you can see a timber harvest in action.
+- Check our events calendar for upcoming timber harvest tours, when you can see a timber harvest in action, and for workshops for woodlot owners.